 Help For The Mold and Chemically Sensitive

 When you are sensitive to indoor contaminants such as mold, VOCs, and particulate matter, choosing a home requires extra care and discernment.
+How to buy a mold free home, you ask?
 You will need to take into consideration features that increase the risk of mold growth and indoor air contaminants.
 We’ve compiled the most important factors in a home that need to be avoided, that can be managed, and that you should look for as someone with envirnomental sensitivities.
 Take a minute to understand what you can do to protect your health as you navigate home buying.

 Home Features the Environmentally Sensitive Need to Avoid